OchdasisjaSuppi/JH_JukeboxFramework/README.md

 ## Install
-Create a mods folder in your Jupiter Hell game directory if it doesn't exist, then add the folder there.
+Create a mods folder in your Jupiter Hell game directory if it doesn't exist, then add the folder there.<br/>
 For Mac users, navigate to your Jupiter Hell app, right click, select "show package contents", navigate to Contents > MacOS, and put the downloaded mod folder into mods folder found there.

 ## Credits